 On October 24, 2007, we received an income tax assessment from the Danish Tax Authority with respect to the 2001, 2002 and 2003 tax years.
 The tax assessment relates to the royalty paid by one of Tempur-Pedic International's U.S. subsidiaries to a Danish subsidiary and the position taken by the Danish Tax Authority could apply to subsequent years.
-The total tax assessment is \$39.3 million including interest and underpayment penalties.
+The total tax assessment is approximately \$39.3 million including interest and penalties.
 On January 23, 2008 we filed timely complaints with the Danish National Tax Tribunal denying the tax assessments.
 The National Tax Tribunal formally agreed to place the Danish tax litigation on hold pending the outcome of a Bilateral Advance Pricing Agreement (Bilateral APA) between the United States and the Danish Tax Authority.
-A Bilateral APA involves an agreement between the IRS and the taxpayer, as well as a negotiated agreement with one or more foreign competent authorities under applicable income tax treaties.
-On August 8, 2008, we filed the Bilateral APA with the IRS and the Danish Tax Authority.
-The IRS has communicated to the Company their intent to begin analyzing the Bilateral APA in the first quarter of 2009.
-We believe we have meritorious defenses to the proposed adjustment and will oppose the assessment in the Danish courts, as necessary.
-During 2008, the gross amount of unrecognized tax benefits relating to this matter was increased by \$2.2 million, of which \$0.8 million impacted the effective tax rate and \$1.6 million was recorded as a component of Goodwill as it related to periods prior to the acquisition of Tempur World, Inc. on November 1, 2002 (Tempur Acquisition).
-In addition to the impact this matter may have on the gross amount of the Company's unrecognized tax benefits, it is reasonably possible under FIN 48 that the amount of the total unrecognized tax benefits may change in the next twelve months.
-An estimate of the amount of such change cannot be made at this time.
+A Bilateral APA involves an agreement between the Internal Revenue Service (IRS) and the taxpayer, as well as a negotiated agreement with one or more foreign competent authorities under applicable income tax treaties.
+On August 8, 2008 we filed the Bilateral APA with the IRS and the Danish Tax Authority.
+The IRS began analyzing the Bilateral APA in the first quarter of 2009 and expects to finalize its position by the second quarter of 2010.
+Although we believe we have meritorious defenses to the proposed adjustment and will oppose the assessment in the Danish courts, as necessary, an adverse decision could reduce or impair our liquidity and profitability.